Samuelmm15/React-Programming-Course/53-Lesson-Execute-Custom-Hook-on-Button-Click/53-lesson-app/README.md

-# 49 lesson Notes
+# 53 lesson Notes

-At this lesson, we are going to create our Hook, a Hook that post data, in that case to add new customers into our customer page.
+At this lesson, we are going to use our custom Hook to use it into a button that post the data into our backend using this custom Hook that we create in previous episodes of the React Course.

-At this lesson we are going to edit the files called `Customers.js`, `UseFetch.js`, `Definition.js`.
+At this lesson we are going to edit the files called `Customers.js`, `useFetch.js`